VaudoiseAssurances/API-Guidelines/en/message.md

 ### Booleans

-The booleans properties name **MAY** be prefixed by `Is` or `Has` in order to make it clearer.
+Booleans properties name **MAY** be prefixed by `is` or `has` in order to make it intuitive.

 ### Identifiers

 For security reasons, technical identifiers **SHOULD** be non-sequential and non-deterministic, e.g., `UUID` v4 [RFC-4122](https://tools.ietf.org/html/rfc4122).

-### Common representation of business data
+### Identical representation of business data

-The API **SHOULD** be based on common representation of business data.
+The API **SHOULD** be based on identical representation of business data.
 For more information, have a look at our Représentation communes des données business (Internal link).

 ## Business validations

 ### Format of business validations

-If the requests fails because of business validations, the response **SHOULD** use a 422 HTTP code, **SHOULD** have the following `Content-Type`
+When a request fails because of business validations, it **SHOULD** respond a 422 HTTP code, **SHOULD** have the following `Content-Type`
 ```
 Content-type: application/vnd.va.validation+json
 ```